Bandicoots

-The Tasmanian Devil (Sarcophilus harrisii) is the largest carnivorous marsupials in the world and only found in Tasmania.
+The Tasmanian Devil (Sarcophilus harrisii) is the largest carnivorous marsupial in the world and only found in Tasmania.
+However, the Tasmanian Devil population is rapidly declining.

 Upset a Tasmanian Devil and you’ll quickly learn how it got its name.
 When threatened, this stocky marsupial is prone to bare its sharp teeth, lunge and growl.
 This is also part of a typical feeding-time display.